bigchaindb/ethereum-integration/poc2/README.md

+# POC 2

-# Transaction listener and replicator for Ethereum and BigchainDB
+Transaction listener and replicator for Ethereum and BigchainDB

 ## Structure